USIBC inducts 4 top executives to its India Advisory Council

 The executives are heads of India operations of 3M, Dell, J&J, and Microsoft.

-Ramesh Ramadurai, the managing director of 3M India; Alok Ohrie from J&J, Sarthak Ranade from Dell India and Anant Maheshwari from Microsoft India, according to a statement from USIBC.
+Ramesh Ramadurai, the managing director of 3M India; Alok Ohrie from Dell India, Sarthak Ranade from J&J and Anant Maheshwari from Microsoft India, according to a statement from USIBC.

 “We are very pleased to welcome Ramesh, Alok, Sarthak, and Anant to our India Advisory Council.
 As the newest members of this group, we expect Ramesh, Alok, Sarthak, and Anant will enable USIBC to raise to new heights its policy leadership in the life sciences, digital technology, and manufacturing sectors,” said Atul Keshap, president of USIBC.